4. In Love With Spring: My Novel Online

 “What does that mean?”
 Allie asked.

-“It means Lisbeth is great.
-She should be in a band.”
+“It means Lisbeth should be in a band.”

-Three forks halted on the way to three mouths, and three April women awaited Lisbeth’s response.
+Four forks halted on the way to four mouths, and four Aprils awaited Lisbeth’s response.

 “Jules, come on.
 You know I can’t play in front of people.”

 “You play in front of Simon.”

 “Simon is family.”

 “Thank you, but I am not joining Simon’s band!”

 “I love jamming with him and writing with him, but…”